CourseReps/ECEN662-Spring2017/Students/travistag/ImageProject/Project1Report.md

 # 3. Code

 Commented code is available in this directory.
 The file testim.py extracts the features from all the training images and stores them in separate csv files.
-The file imDetect.py takes in a directory as an argument and outputs a csv file with its predicitons.
+The file imDetect.py takes in a directory as an argument and outputs a csv file with its predictions.

 # 4. Presentation of Results

 When run on the original test sets, our detector correctly predicts 52/58 real images, and 99/99 synthetic images.
 This translates to a 10.3% false alarm rate and a 100% detection rate.
+Without the adjustment of the pdf to exclude outliers among the real images, 52/56 real images were identified correctly but the detection rate also took a hit to become 97.97%.

+We surmised that the misclassifications were as a result of images in the scenery data set that were overly dark, or had an unusually sparse color distribution such as the picture of the duck in water.
+Therefore we feel it is suitable to go with the model that excluded these as outliers and correctly identified all the synthetic images.

 Using random real and synthetic images from the internet, our detector achieved rates of: